andres-troiano/3d-photography/README.md

 ## 4. Conclusions <a class="anchor" id="sec_4"></a>

 A 3D laser triangulation profilometry system consisting of two camera-laser pairs was calibrated.
 The visible field was scanned with a reference object used for the sizing of industrial products, in order to relate the points in the camera coordinate system with their corresponding ones in space.
-3 variants of this method were studied, using different reference objects: a trapezoidal pattern, a hexagonal pattern, and an original design featuring 90 corners.
+3 variants of this method were studied, using different reference objects: a trapezoidal standard, a hexagonal standard, and an original design featuring 90 corners.
 These 3 variants were put to the test by measuring 3 cylindrical standards with diameters ranging from 140 mm to 177 mm, obtaining in all cases errors that did not exceed 135 μm.
 Two of the methods used are extensible to 6 camera-laser pairs.
 Although all the measurements made had the precision sought, the determination of the uncertainty of the system for future measurements remains pending, which could not be done within the terms of this work.